AdamWizard/PortfolioAdamNASSIRI/content/projects/VRDJ/index.md

 ### My part of the work
 This project was **a complete gear shift** for me, as i mainly participated in the **visual design of the scene**, my job was less coding-oriented than usual.

-In terms of assets, i was in charge of developping the scripts that govern the movement of the lasers, aswell as comming up with a solution to make them **sync to the beat in real time**.
+In terms of assets, i was in charge of developping the scripts that govern the movement of the lasers, aswell as coming up with a solution to make them **sync to the beat in real time**.

 <p align="right"><img src="noise.png" width=20%/></p>